Monticello High School (Virginia)

-Monticello High School (MHS) is a suburban public high school located in Albemarle County, Virginia, United States outside Charlottesville.
-Opened in 1998, it is one of three traditional comprehensive high schools in the Albemarle County Public Schools System.
+Monticello High School (MHS) is a suburban public high school located in Albemarle County, Virginia, United States, outside Charlottesville.
+Opening in 1998, it is one of three traditional comprehensive high schools in the Albemarle County Public Schools System.
 The school is named after Monticello, the nearby estate of President Thomas Jefferson.

-With an enrollment of 1,185 students in grades 9 through 12, Monticello receives students from Walton and Burley Middle Schools, which cover the southern and eastern portions of Albemarle county.
+With an enrollment of 1,185 students in grades 9 through 12, Monticello receives students from Walton and Burley Middle Schools, which cover the southern and eastern portions of Albemarle County.
 The school colors are black and gold, and the mascot is a Mustang.
-The school's fight song uses the tune of The Victors.
+The school's fight song uses the tune of “The Victors.”
+The lyrics to the song were written in July 1998 by one of the first assistant principals Dr. Greg Domecq.

 Effective in the 2019–20 school year, Monticello, along with all the other Albemarle County high schools, operates on a Four-by-Four yearlong schedule, with two sets of classes alternating days and Fridays switching between the two.
 Dr. Beth Costa became Monticello High School's seventh principal in July 2022.

 Accolades and academics

+In June 2019, theater teacher Madeline Michel won the Tony Award for Excellence in Theater Education.
+Michel won the award for her creation of an inclusive drama program that invites students from all walks of life to contribute to performances by writing plays, directing, and expressing themselves freely onstage.
+In the aftermath of the "Unite the Right" rally turned riot in Charlottesville in 2017, the students in theater at Monticello High School wrote and performed one-act plays addressing racial inequality.

 In the spring of 2006, biology teacher Jeremy Dove was recognized with the Presidential Award for Excellence in Mathematics and Science Teaching.
-MHS has a reputation as Albemarle County's "green school," as it was built to be energy-efficient and environmentally friendly, with skylights, a natural biofilter in the parking lot, solar panels, and an on-campus artificial wetland.

 Monticello High School is fully accredited by the Virginia State Board of Education and the Southern Association of Colleges and Schools.
 The school offers 19 Advanced Placement courses, which are: English 11 and 12, European History, US History, US Government, World History, Human Geography, Biology II, French V, Spanish V, German V, Psychology, Statistics, Calculus AB, Calculus BC, Physics II, Chemistry II, Environmental Science, and Studio Art.

-MHS uses Albemarle County's standard grading scale, according to which: A=90-100, B=89-80, C=79-70, D=69-60 and F =59 and below.
-A weighed average is used to determine class rank, although no valedictorian or salutatorian is named at graduation.